Micro-SaaS Revenue potential: locked in the signed-in dossier

 Here is the raw breakdown of 176 validated micro-SaaS niches by estimated ARR potential:

-The takeaway is blunt: nearly 8 in 10 validated micro-SaaS niches are $10K-$50K ARR opportunities.
+The takeaway is blunt: nearly 8 in 10 validated micro-SaaS niches are $10K-financial details locked opportunities.
 Only 12 niches in our entire scored database (6.8%) have revenue potential above $500K.

 This is not a flaw in the market.
 It is the nature of micro-niches.
 You trade massive addressable markets for lower competition and faster time-to-revenue.
 The tradeoff is a compressed ceiling.
 Founders who understand this going in build differently.
 They optimize for personal income, not venture-scale growth.
 They keep costs low, ship fast, and often run two or three $30K products simultaneously rather than hunting for one $1M unicorn.